leocabeza/the-movie-db/README.md

 For now, it only works with the version 3 of the api.

+## Compatibility

+It works out of the box for modern browsers and node versions greater than 10.

 ## Installation

 This package is distributed via npm: